 - Gamma Curve Value The response curve will follow a simple gamma curve.
 Values between 0.5 and 4.0 can be entered.
 A gamma value of 2.2 is commonly used for most applications. - DICOM Curve The response curve follows the DICOM (Digital Imaging and Communications in Medicine) specification.
-This response curve is aimed at medical use; however, it can be used for other applications.
-The goal of the DICOM response curve is to have a visually linear display response. - L Curve A curve based on L in the Lab specification.
-The L curve is intended to be more perceptually uniform than a simple gamma value curve. - sRGB Type Curve A curve based on the sRGB specification that includes the offset, transition, and slope components. - Custom For custom response curves that do not fit one of the above types.
-Custom curves can be created by importing a list of numerical values from a plain text file.
-When imported, the values will be automatically scaled and interpolated to create a custom gamma curve.
-The text file must conform to the following specifications: - Must contain between 3 and 256 values. - Each value must be on a separate line. - The first value must be 0. - Values must be monotonically increasing.
+This response curve is aimed at medical use, however it can be used for other applications.
+The goal of the DICOM response curve is to have a visually linear display response.

+• L\ Curve - A curve based on L\ in the Lab specification.
+The L\ curve is intended to be more perceptually uniform than a simple gamma value curve.

+• sRGB Type Curve - A curve based on the sRGB specification that includes the offset, transition and slope components.